HL7/cql/input/pages/09-b-cqlreference.md

 For each type, the definition and semantics are provided.
 Note that because CQL does not define a type declaration syntax, the definitions are expressed in a pseudo-syntax.

 For each operator or function, the signature, semantics, and usually an example are provided.
-Note that for built-in operators, the signature is expressed in a pseudo-syntax intended to clearly define the operator and its parameters.
+Note that for built-in operators, the signature is expressed in a pseudo-syntax intended to clearly define the operator and its operands.
 Although the symbolic operators may in general be prefix, infix, or postfix operators, the signatures for each operator are defined using function definition syntax for consistency and ease of representation.
 For example, the signature for the <span class="kw">and</span> operator is given as:

 ```cql
 and(left Boolean, right Boolean) Boolean